semgrep/semgrep/README.md

 ## Meetups

 Want to learn more about sgrep?
-Check out thes [slides from the r2c February meetup](https://r2c.dev/sgrep-public2.pdf)
+Check out these [slides from the r2c February meetup](https://r2c.dev/sgrep-public2.pdf)

 ## Installation